UCF RESTORES offers a peer support training program called REACT: “Recognize. Evaluate. Advocate. Coordinate. Track.”

 REACT provides all participants with mastery experiences, designed to give them challenges at which they can succeed, bolstering confidence in their ability to provide effective support to their peers.
-Course material is presented in a manner that places occupational principles and skills unique to first responders within the framework of peer support.
+Course material is presented in a manner that places occupational principles and skills unique to first responders and healthcare workers within the framework of peer support.

 What will participants learn?

 Following completion of the REACT training course, participants will be able to understand and implement principles of peer support as they relate to:

 - Recognizing different stress injuries common among first responders and healthcare workers.

 - Evaluating the presence of a stress injury in a peer.

 - Advocating for appropriate resources to be provided to a peer.

 - Coordinating higher levels of care for the peer.